hyochung301/fluid-solver-toy/README.md

 The color renderer surprisingly has a very neat and fluid look to it, while the lines give you the tradtitional vector field rendering.

 # Building
 Like any of my graphics projects, this will build on mac windows or linux via cmake.
-More on that in the [flgl readme](https://github.com/collebrusco/flgl).
+More on that in flgl's [guide](https://github.com/collebrusco/flgl/blob/main/user/README.md).

 **However** this code depends on fftw as well.
-Place libfftw3.a built for your system in lib/fftw/bin as I have done with the library built for mac M1 arm64.
-Be sure to include the single precision FFTs.
+FFTW will install itself as a static library somewhere dependent on OS (/usr/local/lib on unix, somewhere on windows).
+CMake will search for it in the default locations as well as in lib/fftw/bin relative to this repo.
+Included there by default is fftw3 built for my system (M1 arm64).
+Be sure to build fftw with single precision FFTs.